colinfkennedy/spark-training/data/README.markdown

 `enron-spam-hamham100` | A sample of 100 emails from the dataset that were classified as HAM.
 `enron-spam-hamspam100` | A sample of 100 emails from the dataset that were classified as SPAM.

-## Other Data Sources

-For other data sets to analyze, consider the following sources.

-### Classics

-[http://classics.mit.edu/]() is a great source of ancient texts.

-### Divvy Bike Data
+## Divvy Bike Data

 Divvy runs a bike-sharing service in Chicago.
-They recently put a snapshot of their anonymized data online for data science experements, [http://DivvyBikes.com/datachallenge]().
+They recently posted a snapshot of their anonymized data online as part of a data science challenge, [https://www.divvybikes.com/datachallenge]().
+This page has some interesting visualizations done by participants.
+The list of latitudes and longitudes for the stations as of 2013 is included here, `Divvy/stations-lat-long.csv`.
+The full data set, including records of trips for 2013, is available from the web site.